 501(c)(3) of the Internal Revenue Code, providing financial support for the Museum of Florida History and its historic sites and other special programs of

-the Division of Cultural Affairs, Florida Department of State.
+the Division of Arts and Culture, Florida Department of State.